jzhao0802/palab/functions/model_aggregation.md

   * _agg.prob.max_: the maximum prediction of P(Class1) across each of the selected models.
   * _agg.prob.min_: the minimum prediction of P(Class1) across each of the selected models.
   * _agg.vote_: the total number of "votes" across each of the selected models.
-    * This is calculated by first using `predict.thresh` to transform the P(Class1) for each model into a prediciton for class 1.
+    * This is calculated by first using `predict.quantile` to transform the P(Class1) for each model into a prediciton for class 1.
     * Then the number of models which predict Class 1 for a particular piece observations are counted.
     * For example, if there are 10 models overall and 6 of them predict Class 1 for a paritucalr observation, the value of this column should be 6 for this observation.